Author Matt May

-There are a large number of quieter beaches to the west of Albufeira, providing ideal locations for windsurfing, diving and other water sports.
+There are plenty of quieter beaches to the west of Albufeira, providing ideal locations for windsurfing, diving and other water sports.
 Some of these beaches involve climbing down steps, but many have ramps which make them suitable for wheelchair users.

-For nature lovers and walkers, the unspoilt beaches at Gale and Castello Everista are ideal, with cliff top walks offering many spectacular views.
+For nature lovers, photographers and walkers, the unspoilt beaches at Gale and Castello Everista are perfect, with cliff top walks offering many spectacular views.

 The coastal scenery around Aljezur is spectacular featuring high cliffs which offer stunning vistas of the coastline.
 There are a number of beaches around Aljezur, many of which are popular with surfers due to the large waves.
 Perhaps the most stunning beach near Aljezur is "Praia de Odeceixe", which is formed at the mouth of the Odeceixe River.
 The huge beach is an ideal spot for canoeing and kayaking.